RCN-ECS/CnGV/notebook/20200619_MA_TestofGxE.md

+# Check New GxE approach and functionality of functions
 To test the new GxE approach and broadly check if my new "functioned" code is working properly, I ran the following limited set of parameters on the cluster:

 ```{r}